-Council members serve 4-year terms.
+Council members serve 3-year terms.
 Prospective council members from the two Catholic Churches will be appointed by their pastors.
-Each Parish Council annually appoints a liaison person, the president of the School-Parent Association serves during his/her term of office, and the faculty chooses a teacher to serve as faculty liaison for two years.
+The president of the School-Parent Association or SPA member serves during his/her term of office.
+Administration appoints a teacher and 2 non-catholic members to serve on council.
 The school council meets on the fourth Monday of most months at 5:30 pm.
 Interested parties are invited to attend.
 Those wishing to address the council must make arrangements with the council chairperson prior to the meeting.
 Meeting dates are listed on the Master Calendar for SJS Families.